Ukhang/snake-game/README.md

 ## Snake - Game 🐍

-No framework, only js snake game from scratch
+No framework, only js snake game from scratch...

 ## Demo